-Go to Settings -> General -> Reset and tap Reset Network Settings.
+Go to Settings -> General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 When the confirmation alert pops up on the screen, tap Reset Network Settings.

 Your iPhone will shut down, perform the reset, and turn back on.
 After your iPhone turns back on, reconnect to your Wi-Fi network or turn on Cellular Data and try to activate iMessage again.

 Contact Apple Support

 In very rare cases, the only way to activate iMessage on your iPhone will be to contact Apple Support.
 An Apple customer service representative will be able to escalate your iMessage activation issue to an Apple engineer, who will be able to fix the problem for you.

 You’ve successfully activated iMessage on your iPhone!
 I hope you’ll share this article on social media when your friends and family need help with their iPhone that says iMessage is “waiting for activation”.
 If you have any other questions, feel free to leave them in the comments section below!